pact-foundation/pact_broker/DEVELOPER_SETUP.md

 ### With Docker Compose

 The following command runs the application from the source code and binds it to port 9292 of your host.
+It mounts the source code as a volume, so changes to the code will be applied if you stop and start the containers (the app code doesn't hot reload however).

 ```sh
 docker-compose -f docker-compose-dev-postgres.yml up --build